LLaurance/eecs106a-final-project-website/_pages/04_results.md

 layout: post
 ---

-• How well did your project work?
-What tasks did it perform?
+# Performance

+The robot is able to perform this task and the project worked this well.

-• Illustrate with pictures and at least one video.
+(pics and at least one vid)